 Luxury: The Ritz Carlton Santiago

 The rooms are stylish and spacious with incredible views of Santiago City.
 Wifi is free and breakfast is included!

 Mid Range: Hotel Regal Pacific Santiago

-Great location in the centre of Santiago, this hotel features a whirlpool spa, gym, sauna, racquetball court and 2 restaurants.
+Great location in the center of Santiago, this hotel features a whirlpool spa, gym, sauna, racquetball court, and 2 restaurants.